Solid Models of the Antikythera Mechanism

 - Dionysis Kriaris, in Greece, has built a model based on the new findings, which is now in display at the Children Museum of Manhattan, and forms part of the "Gods, Myths and Mortals" exhibition.
 Variations of this model, which is not functional, are on display at the Museum

 - A model from Italy was built by Massimo Vicentini; Vicentini worked with the new results from the AMRP, but his model also departs from the AMRP model.
 It reflects a personal view with his own added features, based on the earlier model by Allan Bromley.

 - An extremely impressive model, although clearly detached from the ancient artefact, was made in the Netherlands by Tatjana van Vark, as an "essence of" the Antikythera Mechanism.

 - The Research Group is developing the most recent model of the Mechanism at the University of Thessaloniki.
 A team lead by professors John H. Seiradakis and Kyriakos Efstathiou is working with CAD tools in order to "cut into bronze" the findings from the ongoing research.

 - Swiss engineer Mathias Buttet has created a watch for Hublot, which integrates the functions of the Antikythera Mechanism.
-One copy of this watch is on display at the National Archaeological Museum in Athens.
+One out of the three copies of this watch is on display at the National Archaeological Museum in Athens.